nguyenvannghiem0312/translation-viet-eng/README.md

 - `max-length`: The maximum length of a sentence you want to keep when preprocessing
 - `num-examples`: The number of lines you want to train.
 It was set small if you want to experiment with this library quickly.
 - `d-model`: The dimension of linear projection for all sentence.
 - `num-layers`: The number of Encoder/Decoder Layers.
-Transformer-Base sets it to 2.
 - `num-heads`: The number of Multi-Head Attention.
-Transformer-Base sets it to 12.
 - `dff`: The hidden size of Position-wise Feed-Forward Networks.
 - `dropout-rate`.
 Dropout rate of any Layer.
-Transformer-Base sets it to 0.1

 After training, you can test model.
 You can use my model is traned with 12M paramaters in dataset: https://huggingface.co/datasets/mt_eng_vietnamese, the accuracy 50% (detail in translationVi_En.ipynb).
 Some example: